My Eight Go-To Pantry Organizing Products

 Baskets

-Use baskets for storing oversized items, backstock, or items that you use less frequently.
-They also work nicely for tucking away things that you don't really want to look at, like paper towels, garbage bags, lunch boxes, and water bottles.
+Use baskets to store oversized items, backstock, or items you use less frequently.
+They also work nicely for tucking away things you don't really want to look at, like paper towels, garbage bags, lunch boxes, and water bottles.

 If you're storing heavier items, you'll want a sturdy basket with reinforced edges so that it will always stand up straight.